尽管双面太阳能电池技术对于光伏并不是新生事物,但最近的进步使该技术在商业上比光伏电厂更具可行性。

 KM:随着反照率的降低,1MIP相对于2MIP的相对优势也随之降低。这种趋势的原因是1MIP到2MIP的光学优势属于后侧光学器件(用于测试配置)。

-问: OES增益阵列间距的函数而变化?
+问: d OES增益阵列间距的函数而变化?

 KL:是的,当系统不回溯时。但是视野因子并不会随地面覆盖率(GCR)成比例增加,因此在经济学上存在一个交叉点。